peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note25>(25)</sup> van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
 8, 2000</small>

-<small><sup id=Note26>(26)</sup> For applications distributed across multiple computers, this check is made easier if each computer is assigned a unique value from a central database, because then the computer can use that unique value as part of unique identifiers it generates and ensure that the identifiers are unique across the application without further contacting other computers or the central database.</small>
+<small><sup id=Note26>(26)</sup> For applications distributed across multiple computers, this check is made easier if each computer is assigned a unique value from a central database, because then the computer can use that unique value as part of unique identifiers it generates and ensure that the identifiers are unique across the application without further contacting other computers or the central database.
+An example is Twitter's [**Snowflake service**](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html).</small>

 <small><sup id=Note27>(27)</sup> In theory, generating two or more random integers of the same size runs the risk of producing a duplicate number this way.
 However, this risk decreases as that size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
 - about 2.7 billion billion random 122-bit integers (including those found in version-4 UUIDs, or universally unique identifiers),